AriGonzo/AriGonzo.github.io/_posts/2014-10-05-Learn-Then-Teach.md

 does this help spread knowledge, but it also helps you retain that information yourself.

 This is not a new concept by any means.
-(Learn by Teaching)[http://en.wikipedia.org/wiki/Learning_by_teaching] has been around since Roman times.
+[Learn by Teaching](http://en.wikipedia.org/wiki/Learning_by_teaching) has been around since Roman times.
 "Docendo discimus", or "by teaching, we learn" was a concept first written about by Seneca the Younger in his letters to Lucilius.
-The phrase is currently the motto of (many institutions)[http://en.wikipedia.org/wiki/Docendo_discimus].
+The phrase is currently the motto of [many institutions](http://en.wikipedia.org/wiki/Docendo_discimus).

 The Iron Yard has exposed me to working with various levels of experience and learning styles and while I work to help my fellow classmates understand the